tayrosby/HalloweenHideoutPortfolio/README.md

 ## Technologies
 The following tools, languages, frameworks, and libraries were learned for this project.
 These technologies were chosen because they are all available in the Swift language and the XCode IDE.
 The SpriteKit and the GameplayKit is also optimized for mobile game development on iOS.

+The application is not currently on the AppStore.
+In the event the application will get deployed to the AppStore the OSLog library will be implemented into the application to assist with debugging if need be.

 ### Tools
 * XCode v 12.1
 ### Languages